spacelift-io/user-documentation/docs/integrations/source-control/github.md

 ### Single stack version

 Let's say you have a single stack called _Infra_.
 Let's have it track the default `master` branch in the repository called... `infra`.
-Let's say you want to introduce some changes - define an S3 bucket, for example.
+Let's say you want to introduce some changes - define an Amazon S3 bucket, for example.
 What we suggest is opening a short-lived feature branch, making your change there, and opening a Pull Request from that branch to `master`.

 At this point, a proposed run is triggered by the push notification, and the result of running `terraform plan` with the new code but existing state and config is reported to the Pull Request.
 First, we should ensure that the Pull Request does not get merged to master without a successful run, so we'd protect the branch by **requiring a successful status check** from your stack.